Office closure

 What we asked the organisation to do in this case:

-• Apologise to Ms C for the failure to provide her with breastfeeding advice and support in line with the board's policy.
-The apology should meet the standards set out in the SPSO guidelines on apology available at https://www.spso.org.uk/leaflets-and-guidance.
+• Apologise to Mrs C and her family for the failure to record the consultation with the doctor and the assessment carried out by the nurse at the out-of-hours service and the failure to investigate the abnormality on Mr A's ECG in A&E. The apology should meet the standards set out in the SPSO guidelines on apology available at www.spso.org.uk/leaflets-and-guidance.

 What we said should change to put things right in future: